chrsbell/Hugo-Blog/content/posts/designing-a-chip8-emulator-in-python/index.en.md

 {{< /admonition >}}

-Next I had to figure out a way to map each of the 36 opcodes to a corresponding function.
+Next, I had to figure out a way to map each of the 36 opcodes to a corresponding function.
 This turned out to be challenging in that different instructions contain variables in their names to represent targeted bits of the instruction.
 </br></br>
 For example, one instruction might be **8FA0** and need to be mapped to **8xy0**, where x represents the lowest 4 bits of the upper half of the opcode and y represents the upper 4 bits of the lower half of the opcode.
-Creating a hashing function which worked for all 36 opcodes took a good while to figure out, but once I had it working I was able to simply write out all of the necessary opcode functions.
+Creating a hashing function that worked for all 36 opcodes took a good while to figure out, but once I had it working I was able to simply write out all of the necessary opcode functions.
 </br></br>
 {{< figure src="/images/blog/11-8/hash.png" caption="Mapping each opcode to a function for easy instruction lookup" >}}
 </br></br>